brandonwie/graphql-mongodb-nestjs/README.md

    }
    ```

-4. add the resolver to the LessonModule
+4. Add the resolver to the LessonModule

    ```typescript
    // lesson.module.ts